 Your credit score is one of the most important aspects of your financial health, but it’s also one of the most fragile.
 Building a great credit score can take years, but damaging it can seem to happen—in some situations—overnight.

-1. Check your credit score and pull your report from each credit bureau
+1. Check your credit score and credit reports

 The first step in the credit repair process is understanding where you’re at, where you need to be and what goes into your credit score.
-Start by pulling a copy of your credit report; there are plenty of free options where you can get a copy of your report.
+Start by pulling a copy of your credit report.

 One of the most popular free options is AnnualCreditReport.com.
-Generally, the site allows one free report annually, but in response to the effects of COVID-19, you can get a free report every single week between now and April of 2021.
-The site does allow you to pull from all three reporting bureaus, which is advised.
+Generally, the site allows one free report annually, but in response to the effects of COVID-19, you can get a free report every week through April 2022.
+The site allows you to pull from all three reporting bureaus, which is advised.

 2. Review your report and dispute any errors

-The next step in how to repair your credit is reviewing your reports for any errors or discrepancies.
-According to a Federal Trade Commission (FTC) study, one in four consumers found an error on their credit reports.
-If you have an error in your report, your credit score may be unfairly low.
+The next step to repair your credit is to review your reports for any errors or discrepancies.
+According to a Consumer Reports investigation, 34 percent of Americans found at least one error on their credit report.
+If you have an error in your credit report, your credit score may be unfairly low.

 What happens after a dispute?

-According to credit reporting bureau Experian, most disputes are completed within 10 to 14 business days after they’re reported, but often much more quickly.
+According to Experian, most disputes are completed within 10 to 14 business days after they’re reported, but often much more quickly.
 The Fair Credit Reporting Act (FCRA) requires disputes to be addressed in no longer than 30 days.

 Once the discrepancy is corrected, you may see changes to your score almost immediately.
-Even though the bureaus are required to handle discrepancies in under 30 days, you should still make it a habit to follow up and double-check your report to make sure things are corrected appropriately.
+Even though the bureaus are required to handle discrepancies in under 30 days, you should still follow up and double-check your report to make sure things are corrected appropriately.

 5. Seek out credit counseling to discuss your options

 While building your credit back up can seem like a daunting task, there is light at the end of the tunnel.
-By continuously implementing responsible financial practices over and over again, you can start to rebuild your score.
-You may see some results quickly, but the full credit repair process may take months or years, depending on where you’re starting from.
-Remember, though, focus on good habits from here on out to protect the gains you make so you don’t ever have to look into how to repair your credit again.
+By continuously implementing responsible financial practices, you can start to rebuild your score.
+You may see some results quickly, but the whole credit repair process may take months or years depending on where you’re starting from.
+Remember, though, to focus on good habits from here on out to protect the gains you make so you don’t ever have to look into how to repair your credit again.